-A live-action incarnation of the Superman mythos that aired from 1993 to 1997, and one of the first superhero series aimed at women as much as men.
-Lois & Clark continued the trend of Post-Crisis Superman stories in identifying Clark as the "real" personality — with Superman as the role he puts on — and having the support of his still-living foster parents.L&C slots into a long line of Moonlighting imitators, mixing a "Will They or Won't They?" romance with a few postmodern aspirations: Clark spends as much time chasing clues and mixing with his weird co-workers as he does battling evil, and his caped persona is a frequent topic of Seinfeldian Conversations.This breezy approach was further reflected in the Hotter and Sexier leads: former 90210 heartthrob Dean Cain as Clark Kent/Superman, broody leading man John Shea as Lex Luthor, and Teri Hatcher in her career-defining role as Lois Lane.The show suffered, to an extent, from a known problem with live-action superhero shows: restraints on budget and their effect on the story (see also Smallville and Heroes): Superman rarely fought someone who was a physical match for him, with most villains either being secretive like Luthor or — much like the earlier George Reeves series — resorting to kidnapping innocents.
+Lois: Kill or be killed.A live-action incarnation of the Superman mythos that aired from 1993 to 1997, and one of the first superhero series aimed at women as much as men.
+Lois & Clark continued the trend of Post-Crisis Superman stories in identifying Clark as the "real" personality — with Superman as the role he puts on — and having the support of his still-living foster parents.L&C slotted into a long line of Moonlighting imitators, mixing a "Will They or Won't They?" romance with a few postmodern aspirations: Clark spent as much time chasing clues and mixing with his weird co-workers as he did battling evil, and his caped persona was a frequent topic of Seinfeldian Conversations.This breezy approach was reflected in the young, attractive central cast: former 90210 heartthrob Dean Cain as Clark Kent/Superman, broody leading man John Shea as Lex Luthor, and Teri Hatcher in her career-defining role as Lois Lane.The show suffered, to an extent, from a known problem with live-action superhero shows: restraints on budget and their effect on the story (see also Smallville and Heroes): Superman rarely fought someone who was a physical match for him, with most villains either being secretive like Luthor or — much like the earlier George Reeves series — resorting to kidnapping innocents.
+Occasionally, Superman's power levels were lessened to add drama, but the consistency of those vulnerabilities was spotty at best.
 Making up for this were the engaging Daily Planet cast, a fair amount of wit, and most notably, the phenomenal chemistry between Cain and Hatcher.Was simply known as The New Adventures of Superman in some countries outside the USA, due to executives believing non-American viewers wouldn't understand the pun on 19th century American explorers Lewis and Clark.
 Go figure.

 This show provides examples of: